 Because we are surrounded by COVID-19 24/7 in the media, it is natural to think that your symptoms may be related to that.
 However, before jumping to conclusions, you should first consider that your symptoms may in fact be the result of other unrelated conditions, which we will now outline below:

-Many patients who seek pain management in Pembroke Pines and complain about headaches report that their symptoms include feelings of head pressure and tightness.
+Many patients who seek our pain management doctors and complain about headaches report that their symptoms include feelings of head pressure and tightness.
 The severity and duration of these sensations vary from one person to another.
 Furthermore, some patients feel pressure all over their head while to others, it is restricted to certain parts such as the temples, forehead, or either side of the head.